LudoMichaud/bitmovin-player-seek-issue/readme.md

 Although I have included `player.getCurrentTime()` following `player.seek(…)` (i.e. not inside an event), I’m not sure if the time is correct at that point.
 Feel free to ignore that value.

 I can add that clicking the button eight times before doing a refresh most of the times gives incorrect results similar to what is shown in the two example runs.
+During the example runs, I clicked the button with approximately a half second between each click.

 ## Setup